oktadev/okta-blog/_source/_posts/2022-04-05-state-of-ffi-java.md

 - Built on top of JNI
 - Difficult to debug

-## Enter project Panama
+## Enter Project Panama

 Project Panama is the latest Java project aiming to simplify and improve FFI in Java, and as part of this, many proposals are currently being incubated.
 Let's take a look at some of the active proposals and how they will work, and let's see if we finally get proper native FFI in Java.

 ### Foreign-Memory Access API

-The first piece of the puzzle is the foreign memory access API.
-It was first incubated in JDK 14, and after three incubations, A new JEP combined it into Foreign Function & Memory API.
+The first piece of the puzzle is the foreign-memory access API.
+It was first incubated in JDK 14, and after three incubations, a new JEP combined it into the Foreign Function & Memory API.

 - API to safely and efficiently access foreign memory outside of the Java heap
   - Consistent API for different types of memory
-  - It will not compromise JVM memory safety
+  - Does not compromise JVM memory safety
   - Explicit memory deallocation
-  - Interact with different memory resources, including off-heap or native memory
+  - Interacts with different memory resources, including off-heap or native memory
 - JEP-370 - First incubator in JDK 14
 - JEP-383 - Second incubator in JDK 15
 - JEP-393 - Third incubator in JDK 16